YogaClub Subscription Box Review + Coupon – January 2018

 When you sign up, you’ll enter your sizes and what sort of styles you like, love, and dislike.
 (Full-length bottoms or shorts?
 T-shirt style tops or bra tops?
 Bold patterns or solid colors?)
 Then, the stylists at YogaClub will select items to send straight to your door.
 You’ll receive products from brands like Teeki, Manduka, Cozy Orange, Onzie, Steve Madden, Splendid, and more for up to 60% off, according to YogaClub‘s site.

-There are three subscription levels to choose from, ranging from $45-$79 per month.
-This is a review of the Guru Box (3 items for $79 per month).
+This is a review of the Guru Box (3 items for $79.00 per shipment.

 My Subscription Addiction paid for this box.
 (Check out the review process post to learn more about how we review boxes).